hlship/dialog-tool/README.md

 - Version numbers at start of game transcripts are problematic and perhaps can be editted out by `dgt` to prevent false failures
-- Packaging as a zblorb
-- Build along with a website, etc.

 ## License